siemens/CtrlppCheck/docs/contributor.md

 Test results will be written to: "<project_dir>/log/CtrlppCheck/testscripts/suspiciousSemicolon.xml"

-Please keep in mind, that good documented test is the best example.
-Therefor document the test-script as well, that everybody can see and understand, what the check does and what is the (un)expected result.
-Also when you find some limitation, it is still good idea to document it in the test-code.
-It is public and transparent.
-Also the next developer will find possible leaks faster.
+Please mind that well documented tests are the best examples.
+Therefore, document the test-script as well so that everybody can see and understand what the check does and what the (un)expected results are.
+Also if you find limitations, it is good practice to document them in the test-code as well.
+This is transparent for the public community and makes it easier for others to steps in and proceed.

 ## Tests: configs and rules